bomberstudios/fireworks/README.markdown

   Exports all pages as flattened (non editable) PNG files with a 24 bits color depth.
 The files are saved in a folder named YYYYMMDDHHMMSS (i.e: 20091028170642) inside the current folder, with the page names as the file names.
 It also changes the Optimize settings for all pages, because I hate the "GIF as default format" :)

+- **All Pages as PSD in**  (No shortcut)

+  Exports all pages as PSD files.
+The command prompts you for a folder to export, and files are saved with the page names as the file names.

 - **Current Page as PNG 24 in**  (No shortcut)